 Danville Museum of Fine Arts and History

-The Danville Museum of Fine Arts and History is housed in the home of Major William T. Sutherlin, the wealthiest and most influential man in Danville, Virginia during the mid-to-late l9th Century.
-A fine example of Italianate architecture, the Sutherlin Mansion is a Virginia Historic landmark.
-During the last week of the Civil War, Confederate President Jefferson Davis was a guest in the Mansion, earning it the title of “Last Capitol of the Confederacy” on the National Register of Historic Places.
-After Mrs. Sutherlin’s death in 1911, the Mansion served as a Confederate Memorial and meeting place for various organizations until 1928 when it became the city’s public library.
+The Danville Museum of Fine Arts and History is housed in the home of Major William T. Sutherlin, the wealthiest and most influential man in Danville, Virginia, during the mid-to-late 19th century.
+A fine example of Italianate architecture, the Sutherlin Mansion is a Virginia Historic Landmark.
+During the last week of the Civil War, Confederate President Jefferson Davis was a guest in the mansion, earning it the title of “Last Capitol of the Confederacy” on the National Register of Historic Places.
+After Mrs. Sutherlin’s death in 1911, the Mansion served as a Confederate memorial and meeting place for various organizations until 1928, when it became the city’s public library.

 In 1971, when plans for a new library were underway, the Danville Chapter of the Virginia Museum petitioned the city for use of the residence to establish a museum of fine arts and history.
 The museum opened in 1974.
 Today, tours include film, audio tours of the historic house, a Civil War exhibit, and changing art exhibits.